 A lefty and a Scorpio, Elizabeth lives with her wife, writer Lydia Martin, and their rescued Havanese, Gracie Kenisha de la Caridad, in Miami's urban core.

 Before I Do: A Legal Guide to Marriage, Gay & Otherwise (The New Press, 2016)

-Transgender Discrimination, Trial Magazine (American Association for Justice, Oct.
+Trial Magazine, "The Many Faces of Transgender Discrimination" (American Association for Justice, Oct.
 2016)